These Are The People Struggling The Most To Pay Back Student Loans

 Though for-profit institutions only serve about 10% of students, these students are more likely to default.

-When the government looked at the default rates for student borrowers they found it was nearly double at for-profits what it was at community colleges: of defaulters, just 26 percent started at community college, while 52 percent attended a for-profit institution.
+When the government looked at the default rates for student borrowers, they found it was nearly double at for-profits what it was at community colleges: of defaulters, just 26% started at community college, while 52% attended a for-profit institution.

-For-profit school are more expensive than community colleges, so students who attend them are more likely to borrow.
+For-profit schools are more expensive than community colleges, so students who attend them are more likely to borrow.
 For-profits also have low graduation rates, so lots of students who start there do not finish, and of those who do, the credentials are less valuable.
 With that in mind, when you look at all students — not just borrowers — who attend a for-profit college or university, they are four times more likely to default on their loans than community college students.

-As Dynarski puts it, often students who attended for-profit colleges have, "little education, lots of debt."
-That's because, "the for-profits have very high default and very high dropout rates."
+As Dynarski puts it, often students who attended for-profit colleges have "little education, lots of debt."
+That's because "the for-profits have very high default and very high dropout rates."